turingschool/backend-curriculum-site/module1/lessons/ruby_project_etiquette.md

 What seems more brittle in this case is likely actually more resilient to future changes.
 Remember the example above: if our application and test suite grow, we may decide that we want to include subdirectories for our tests.
 If we use `require_relative` that means that we have to add a `../` to each and every one of our tests.
 If we use `require` we can simply move our files to a new subdirectory and continue to run our tests from the `project` directory as we have been doing.

 Additionally, using require tends to be more common within the community.
-Programmers get worked up about weird things and sometimes it's best to just go with the flow.
+Programmers get worked up about weird things and sometimes it's best to just `go with the flow`.

 ##### Check for Understanding

-Set up the following code in `lib/hello.rb` and `test/hello_test.rb` files.
+Create a `greeting` directory and set up the following code in `lib/hello.rb` and `test/hello_test.rb` files.
 Experiment with which path formats you can get working in each scenario in the table below and record the path there.

 ```ruby
 class Hello